JShad30/CADWork_full_stack/README.md

 #### Payment systems

-There are payment features on the site for the shop and the file payments.
+There are payment features on the site for the shop payments.

 ## Further Considerations

 #### Jobs Files

 With further development I would stop the job creator being able to access the uploaded file before they had paid for it.
-Currently the payment goes to the Stripe account of CADWork.
 For this payment system I would create the ability for two users being able to make payments to each other, or the payment being paid into an escrow account stored by CADWork.
 When the job owner informs CADWork that they have received the files, the money would then be released to the file creator.

 ## Technology Used